Smolbrainer/Robinhood-Clone/README.md

 ### **⚖️ Important Disclaimers**
 - 🚨 **Educational Purpose Only** - Not for actual trading
 - 💰 **No Financial Advice** - Predictions are estimates, not recommendations
-- 🏢 **Not Affiliated** - Independent project, not related to Robinhood Markets, Inc.
+- 🏢 **Independent Project** - Not affiliated with any trading platforms
 - 📊 **Risk Warning** - All trading involves risk of financial loss

 ---